-- Contact several church members who are involved with greeting people and hospitality and invite them to visit your group for "Greeting at Church" on page 46. - Explore the Omniglot website, "Welcome in Many Languages" (bit.ly/FMManyLanguages, and choose three languages found in your faith community or neighborhood to teach for "Welcoming in Other Languages" on page 47.
+- "Greeting at Church" (p.
+48): Contact several church members who are involved with greeting people and hospitality.
+Invite them to visit your group. - "Welcoming in Other Languages" (p.
+49): Explore the Omniglot website "Welcome in Many Languages" (bit.ly/FMManyLanguages), and choose three languages found in your faith community or neighborhood.
 Write the phrases and pronunciation, if necessary, on cards.